fossasia/eventyay-tickets/doc/features.rst

   their talk.
 - **Reviewing:** A reviewing system with both texts and scoring, configurable scales, average scores, and reviewer teams that can work separately from the general orga team.
-- **Strong opinions:** Permit reviewers to issue vetos or to force a submission to be accepted, for a fixed amount of times per event.
+- **Strong opinions:** Permit reviewers to issue override votes to put a submission to the top or bottom of the ranking, for a fixed amount of times per event.

 Scheduling
 ~~~~~~~~~~